Annapurna Circuit Trek Packing List

 Hiking boots

-You will be wearing these boots for about 10 hours a day, so make sure they’re comfortable and have great support for your feet and ankles.
+You will wear these boots for about 10 hours daily, so make sure they’re comfortable and support your feet and ankles.

 Also, be sure that these boots are waterproof because the last thing you want is a pair of boots that get soggy and wet on the first day and never dry properly.